larvalabs/breaker/readme.md

 ## Introduction

 Breaker is a chat room for every subreddit.
-You log in with your reddit username and automatically get your flair, mod status, and karma.
+You log in with your reddit username and automatically get your flair, mod status, karma, and more.
 If you are a mod we allow you to configure reddit karma thresholds for posting, bans, and cross posting of links from your sub.

-Written in Java and React and open sourced here for everyone to help improve.
+Breaker is written in Java and React and open sourced here for everyone to help improve.
 Instructions for how to build and contribute to the project are below, or you can log in to chat over at http://www.breakerapp.com

 ## Installation instructions